dcdeepesh/DiscordIPC/README.md

 There are no strict requirements for pull requests and contributions.
 Just keep your commits restricted to a single fundamental change and commit messages clean.

 ## Queries and contact
-If there's anything that you didn't understand from the documentation, or want to ask anything else about DiscordIPC directly to me, you can add and DM me on Discord (`Krove#7669`).
+If there's anything that you don't understand from the documentation, or want to ask anything else about DiscordIPC directly to me, you can add and DM me on Discord (`Krove#5477`).